 Izzy Libris then shows up and states that The Owl killed her son, which she can prove because she had a recorder placed in her son’s pocket when he met with The Owl.
 The Owl is left stunned as the cops take him away.

-The press wonders if Mayor Fisk’s office will change their policy on costume vigilantes after the events in Hell’s Kitchen.
+The press wonders if Mayor Fisk’s office will change its policy on costume vigilantes after the events in Hell’s Kitchen.
 Wesley shuts the questioning down so that Mayor Fisk can go back to his office without answering any question.

 Inside Fisk’s private car Wesley tells Mayor Fisk that he is being touted as a hero in what the public has titled “The Battle of Hell’s Kitchen.”
 Wesley then gets an incoming call from Quinn and Una Stromwyn.
 The Stromwyn’s tell Mayor Fisk “congratulate” him on how the situation in Hell’s Kitchen will help his re-election campaign.
 They then talk about reports of a nun (Typhoid Mary) joined the fight.
 Mayor Fisk hangs up the phone before the Stromwyn’s say anything more.